-It was a running joke in the house that Editi was a ugly pregnant woman.
+It was a running joke in the house that Editi was an ugly pregnant woman.
 She was barely three months pregnant and her nose had started being swollen.

-She had stopped doing house chores, Abas did most of them.
-And a lot of times, she’d watch her in her phone via Buhari the camera.
+She had stopped doing house chores.
+Abas did most of them and most times, she’d watch her on her phone via Buhari the camera.
 She’d started trusting her husband.
-She never for once, caught him stare at her.
+She never for once, caught him staring at her.

-The evening Nneoma and her husband returned from the London, Editi and Akwang were sitting on their verandah pavement in their pyjamas and flip flops.
+The evening Nneoma and her husband returned from London, Editi and Akwang were sitting on their veranda in their pyjamas and flip flops.

-When the taxi man drove in, they tried to guess whom it was until the taxi drove to Nneoma’s car garage.
+When the taxi man drove in, they tried to guess who it was until the taxi drove to Nneoma’s car garage.

 “Let me help them carry their luggage in,” Editi said.

-Jackson hurried and shook hands with Akwang.
+Jackson shook hands with Akwang.
 “It’s a pleasure to meet you Mister.”

 “Thank you sir.
 How was your trip?”
 Akwang asked.

-The women held each other’s hands and began to mutter words, while Akwang carried the boxes from the boot of the car and kept them on the verandah.
+The women held each other’s hands and began to mutter words, while Akwang carried the boxes from the boot of the car and kept them on the veranda.

 “Oh well, I’ll be grateful if they’re bigger.”